Georgia O'Keeffe

 Georgia O'Keeffe (1887-1986)

-American painter and wife of the noted US photographer and art dealer Alfred Stieglitz (1864-1946), Georgia O'Keeffe was one of the leading figures in the American modernist movement.
-She is best known for her semi-abstract images of flowers - whose exotic colours and forms she heightened by removing them from their natural context, and whose sensuous forms are highly suggestive - as well as her townscape paintings, landscapes, still lifes and sculpture.
-O'Keeffe is associated with Precisionism, but her artwork also shows strong expressive as well as surrealist tendencies.
+The American painter Georgia O'Keeffe, wife of the noted US photographer and art dealer Alfred Stieglitz (1864-1946), was one of the leading modern artists in America during the first half of the 20th century.
+She is best known for her abstract art - mostly semi-abstract images of flowers - whose sensuous forms are highly suggestive.
+In addition, she is noted for her urban cityscapes - as well as her landscapes, still life painting and sculpture.
+As far as movements go, O'Keeffe was initially associated with Precisionism, but her artwork is also associated with both Expressionism and also Surrealism.
 Although highly successful within the confines of American art, she never became widely known outside America.
-Examples of O'Keeffe's oil paintings include: Cow's Skull: Red, White, and Blue (1931) and Black Iris III (1926), both at the Metropolitian Museum of Art, New York.
+Examples of O'Keeffe's oil painting include: Cow's Skull: Red, White, and Blue (1931), Black Iris III (1926), and Black Abstraction (1927) all at the Metropolitian Museum of Art, New York.
 Sadly, in 1971, her eyesight failed, after which she produced little further work.
-A museum dedicated to O'Keeffe's paintings and sculptures opened in Santa Fe, New Mexico, in 1997.
-She is regarded by many as one of America's great 20th century painters.
+A museum dedicated to her art opened in Santa Fe, New Mexico, in 1997.
+Along with Grant Wood (1891-1942), Thomas Hart Benton (1889-1975), Edward Hopper (1882-1967) and Norman Rockwell (1894-1978), O'Keeffe is regarded as one of America's top early 20th century painters.

 BEST ABSTRACT ART